 How to Participate

 There are many areas of technical work at W3C in which the publishing community is already participating.
-Among these are the Digital Publishing Interest Group, the Web Annotation Working Group, the CSS Working Group, and Accessible Rich Internet Applications Working Group.
+Among these are the CSS Working Group, or various groups in the Web Accessibility Initiative.
 Participation in Interest and Working Groups is open to regular members of W3C.

 There are a number of groups working on technologies that will also be of interest and the publishing roadmap evolves including Video, Audio, Graphics, Web Payments to name a few.